rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 ## Sprint 4 General Information
 #### Project Overview
 The Space Bar is an interactive Django based site for researching things about space.
-It uses APIs from NASA and other sources, web scraping from sites like Wikipedia, and packages like BeautifulSoup, Pandas, and Selenium.
+It uses APIs from NASA and other sources, web scraping from sites like Wikipedia, and packages like BeautifulSoup, Pandas, Selenium, and more.

 #### List of Technologies Used
 - Python and Django Web Framework